rmoscowitz/angular-cli-sample/README.md

 # AngularCliSample

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-rc.1 on March 3, 2017.

 ```
 // (upgrade node to v.
 6.10.0)